codurance/site/src/_posts/2019-10-14-worlds-strongest-architecture.md

 ## Optimising for the deadlift
 In July 2016 Eddie Hall achieved something no man before him had, managing to deadlift 500kg (or half a ton).
 The year before, he broke his own world record by lifting 465kg.
 He was no stranger to the deadlift, and no stranger to breaking world records.
-This article could be dedicated exclusively to the feats of "The Beast", however we want to focus on one aspect in particular, and this is optimisation.

 You see, what Eddie achieved does not happen by magic.
 All of the training, and the eating was centred around becoming one of the strongest men in history.
 In order to do this he had to decide what he wanted to optimise.
 Eddie was required